 There are two main sources of MCTs that I have been using in my diet.
 I use coconut oil, which as stated above is a good source of MCTs, for cooking and also in my cocoa crack recipe.
 Since the kids even love the cocoa crack recipe it helps to get these beneficial fats into their diet!

 I’ve also just recently begun using a 100% pure MCT Oil.
 MCT oil shouldn’t be heated, so I need to find some creative ways to use it.
-I’ve made a very tasty salad dressing using MCT oil, but thus far that is the only way I’ve used it.
+I’ve made a very tasty creamy balsamic vinaigrette salad dressing and also homemade mayonnaise using MCT Oil.

 I’d love to hear any good recipes you’re using MCT oil in!